 4 Bootstrap Methodology

 In most statistical analyses it is desirable to describe not only average patterns, but also variability.
 When researchers can return to a population and resample it, they may gain powerful insights.
+Or, when sampling from populations assumed to follow a normal distribution, they can rely on measures such as standard deviation or standard error to measure confidence in their estimates.
 However, we have only one set of counts for each play, just as an archaeologist may only have one set of pottery fragments from a given location.
 To understand how small differences in our observed data may influence the outcome of our analysis, therefore, we employ a "bootstrap" method.
 This too has a long history of use in archeological studies (Ringrose, 1992).
 The bootstrapping procedure is essentially a method of resampling.
 When one cannot resample from the population of interest, one resamples from the data available.
 In our case, that means taking random samples of pauses from each play and re-running our correspondence analysis using the new values (Lockyear, 2012; Peeples and Schachner, 2012).
 We retain the same sample size for each play, but we sample with replacement (meaning some pauses from the original data will be sampled more than once, and others not at all); this results in new counts of each pause type that vary slightly from the original counts.
 We repeat this resampling 1000 times, performing the correspondence analysis with each new set of counts.
 This affords us some measure of uncertainty for our correspondence analysis scores--"uncertainty" in this case being a desirable thing, as it can suggest confidence intervals for the results.

 Figure 4 displays the results of a bootstrap procedure for 39 of the 41 texts treated in our correspondence analysis.
 Results for the Sir Thomas More pages and the Additional Passages to the 1602 Spanish Tragedy have been omitted; because these texts feature so little data, their oversized convex hulls (the shaded polygons representing each title) awkwardly dwarf the chart.
 As an illustration, we would note that the text with the next fewest amount of pauses, The Merry Wives of Windsor (with 240), is responsible for the large polygon in the lower center of the chart: because it has less information to analyze, a bootstrapping procedure repeated 1000 times produces considerably more variation.
 The polygons for the remaining 38 texts, however, trace a gradual arc up and to the right.
 We have called out five canonical texts--from Richard III and Romeo and Juliet through Hamlet, Macbeth, and The Tempest--to show how this data reveals the chronological progression of Shakespeare's works.